 Heart Pathway is a clinical decision tool for patients presenting to the ER with chest pain.
-It has been validated by researchers at Wake Forest University School of Medicine and is used on a daily basis at Wake Forest and its affiliate EDs.
+It has been validated by researchers at Wake Forest University School of Medicine and is used daily at Wake Forest and its affiliate EDs.

 The Heart Pathway algorithm has been shown to reduce patient length of stay by 12 hours, reduce cost by 14 percent per patient, and have MACE < 1%.

-The HEART Pathway assists providers with answering the following questions:
+The HEART Pathway assists providers in answering the following questions:

 - What is the likelihood that my patient’s presenting symptoms represent ACS?

-- What is the likelihood that my patient will have an ACS event in the near future (within 30 days)?
+- What is the likelihood that my patient will have an ACS event soon (within 30 days)?